 The National Energy Conservation Policy Act, as amended by the Federal Energy Management Improvement Act of 1988 and the Energy Policy Acts of 1992 and 2005, as well as the Energy Independence and Security Act of 2007, requires federal agencies to apply energy conservation measures and improve federal building design to reduce energy consumption per square foot (Energy Intensity).
-Current goals included with EO 13834 are to reduce energy consumption per square foot, relative to 2015, by 25 percent by the year 2025.
-As shown in Figure 2-3, BNL's energy use per square foot in 2020 was 27 percent less than in FY 2003.
+A current goal of EO 138434 is to reduce energy consumption per square foot, relative to 2015, by 25 percent by the year 2025.
+As shown in Figure 2-3, BNL's energy use per square foot in 2021 was 25.2 percent less than in FY 2003.
 It is important to note that energy use for most buildings and facilities at the Laboratory is largely weather dependent.
 Further, after decades of various energy conservation measures nearly all the cost-effective measures have been implemented.
 Regardless, BNL will continue to strive to meet the energy intensity reduction goals.
-In 2020, energy intensity was 1.4 percent less than the base year of 2015.
+In 2021, energy intensity was 0.1 percent less than the base year of 2015, which was less than previous years due to a change in how the NSERC electricity production was factored into BNL's energy consumption.